12VAC5-630-180. Hearing types.

 Hearings before the commissioner or the commissioner's designees shall include any of the following forms depending on the nature of the controversy and the interests of the parties involved.

-A. Informal hearings.
-An informal hearing is a meeting with a district or local health department with the district or local health director presiding and held in conformance with § 9-6.14:11 of the Code of Virginia.
-The district or local health department shall consider all evidence presented at the meeting which is relevant to the issue in controversy.
+1. Informal hearings.
+An informal fact-finding proceeding is an informal conference between the department and the named party held in accordance with § 2.2-4019 of the Code of Virginia.
+The department shall consider all evidence presented at the meeting that is relevant to the issue in controversy.
 Presentation of evidence, however, is entirely voluntary.
-The district or local health department shall have no subpoena power.
 No verbatim record need be taken at the informal hearing.
-The local or district health director shall review the facts presented and based on those facts render a decision.
-A written copy of the decision and the basis for the decision shall be sent to the appellant within 15 work days of the hearing, unless the parties mutually agree to a later date in order to allow the department to evaluate additional evidence.
-If the decision is adverse to the interests of the appellant, an aggrieved appellant may request an adjudicatory hearing pursuant to 12VAC5-630-180 B below.
+The department shall review the facts presented and based on those facts render a decision.
+If the decision is adverse to the interests of the appellant, an aggrieved appellant may request an adjudicatory hearing pursuant to subdivision 2 of this section.

-B. Adjudicatory hearing.
-The adjudicatory hearing is a formal, public adjudicatory proceeding before the commissioner, or a designated hearing officer, and held in conformance with § 9-6.14:12 of the Code of Virginia.
-An adjudicatory hearing includes the following features:
+2. Adjudicatory hearing.
+The adjudicatory hearing is a formal, public adjudicatory proceeding conducted pursuant to § 2.2-4020 of the Code of Virginia.

-6. Judgment and final order.
-The commissioner may designate a hearing officer or subordinate to conduct the hearing as provided in § 9-6.14:12 of the Code of Virginia, and to make written recommended findings of fact and conclusions of law to be submitted for review and final decision by the commissioner.
-The final decision of the commissioner shall be reduced to writing and will contain the explicit findings of fact upon which his decision is based.
+The commissioner shall designate a hearing officer to conduct the hearing as provided in § 2.2-4024 of the Code of Virginia and to make written recommended findings of fact and conclusions of law.
+The final decision shall be reduced to writing and will contain the explicit findings of fact upon which the decision is based.
 Certified copies of the decision shall be delivered to the owner affected by it.
 Notice of a decision will be served upon the parties and become a part of the record.
 Service may be by personal service or certified mail return receipt requested.

 Statutory Authority